- phenytoin sodium

 General disorders and administrative site conditions:

 Injection Site: Soft tissue irritation and inflammation has occurred at the site of the injection with and without extravasation of intravenous phenytoin.
-Edema, discoloration and pain distal to the site of injection (described as “purple glove syndrome”) have also been reported (see Section 4.4 Special Warnings and Special Precautions for Use –Local Toxicity (including Purple Glove Syndrome)).
+Oedema, discoloration and pain distal to the site of injection (described as “purple glove syndrome”) have also been reported (see section 4.4 –Local Toxicity (including Purple Glove Syndrome)).

 Enlargement of the lips.
 Local irritation, soft tissue irritation may vary from inflammation, slight tenderness to extensive necrosis, sloughing and in rare instances has led to amputation.

 Subcutaneous or perivascular injection should be avoided because of the highly alkaline nature of the solution.